Skip to Content

 It would take two or three days to get her energy and appetite back, which meant the jet lag wasn’t really worth it if the trip was less than ten days.

-jetlagged kids won't have their usual energy and might want to nap at odd hours.
+Jetlagged kids won't have their usual energy and might want to nap at odd hours.

 On trips to Western half of the U.S. the jet lag was worse on the way home.
 This makes it easier to manage but it was always better if we had a day or two before she had to go back to school and other activities.